 I also wanted a place where I could write more unedited stuff, as I have to discipline myself in my other writing because.. well most people don’t care about my thoughts and feelings, except in very specific circumstances (i.e. they are already engaged with the topic).
 I wanted a place to write, for the only purpose of pleasing and satisfying me, and not having to worry about what people will think, or how they will judge me.
 Many of my friends and family already think I am crazy.
 I don’t want to give them any more evidence.
 Guilty as charged.

-So, to set expectations: this is a blog about mental health, bipolar entrepreneurs, and writers in general — which, according to my theory, requires at least a little bit of narcissism, or maybe what I call “a higher opinion of oneself than is entirely justified by the evidence”.
+So, to set expectations: this is a blog about mental health, bipolar entrepreneurs, and writers in general.
+Being a writer does, according to my theory, requires at least a little bit of narcissism, or maybe what I call “a higher opinion of oneself than is entirely justified by the evidence”.
 If this is not your game, you will surely be bored.
 Swipe left (or is it swipe right?
 I never figured out the Tinder thing).